-In 1963 the freedom-fires kindled by student activists in the sit-ins, Freedom Rides, and voter-registration campaigns merge into a run-away blaze igniting the entire South.
+In 1963, the freedom-fires sparked by student activists in the sit-ins, Freedom Rides, and voter-registration campaigns merge into a run-away blaze igniting the entire South.
 In community after community, mass movements of students and adults rise up to challenge and defy generations of oppression and exploitation.
-Over 20,000 demonstrators are arrested in close to 200 communities, and the KKK kills at least seven people.
+As reported by the Southern Regional Council, direct action protests erupt in some 115 southern cities and towns, and more than 20,000 demonstrators are arrested for demanding freedom and justice.
+In retaliation, white racists murder ten people and commit at least 35 bombings.
 But the effort to intimidate Black citizens with jail, violence, and murder fails.

 Alabama Governor Wallace Takes Office (Jan)

 Marching For Freedom in Greenwood (Feb-Mar)

 The Mailman's March (Murder of William Moore) (April)

 Danville VA, Movement (May-Aug)

 Kennedy's Civil Rights Speech (June)